 - The satisfaction you get from doing it yourself will make it all worthwhile

-Blasting.
+Bead Blasting.
 This does not distort or damage the panels and gets rid of all the old paint.
-The XJC came back stripped to its original black etch primer which helped to protect the bare
+The XJC came back stripped to its original black etch primer which helped to

-to clean out and I don’t believe you can ever get them all.
+hours to clean out and I don’t believe you can ever get them all.
 Other people tell me of beads falling out for years.
-You have to cover and seal everything thoroughly before the bead
+You have to cover and seal everything thoroughly

 Preparing the body

-15 rust prevention paint.
-Then the insides of the bolt on panels were cleaned and painted with rust preventing paint.
+The inside of the bolt on panels were cleaned and painted with rust preventing paint.

-Body colour was applied to the inside edges of the doors, hinges, hinge pillars (picture), front mudguards, bonnet, bootlid and petrol tank covers.
+Body colour was applied to the inside edges of the doors, hinges, hinge pillars, front mudguards, bonnet, bootlid, boot floor and petrol tank covers.

-ensuring the panel fit and gap alignment was the best that could be achieved.
-Once this was finished I had a complete body shell ready to start the panel repairs.
+spent ensuring the panel fit and gap alignment was the best that could be achieved.
+Once this was finished the complete body shell was ready to start the panel repairs.

-provide an amazing metal finish.
-A small amount of body filler was used to smooth inaccessible areas then a few coats of Etch Primer were applied to prevent surface rust and provide maximum
+repaired to provide an amazing metal finish.
+A small amount of body filler was used to smooth inaccessible areas then Etch Primer was applied to prevent surface rust and

-adhesion for the two pack HiFill Primer and Top Coats.
+provide maximum adhesion for the two pack HiFill Primer and top coats.

 After the etch priming the whole body received four good coats of Hi Fill primer and a

 light contrasting guide coat over the top.
-This was then carefully “blocked back” with wet and dry to pick up all the very minor imperfections and repair marks (pictures).
+This was then carefully “blocked back” with wet and dry to pick up all the very minor imperfections and repair marks.

-then he pranced and danced around the spray booth as he carefully applied the mirror finish final coats.
-After baking it for an hour I finally had a beautifully painted Jaguar to take home.
+and then he pranced and danced around the spray booth as he carefully applied the mirror finish final coats.
+After baking I finally had a beautifully painted Jaguar to take home.